Less is More: Pay Less Attention in Vision Transformers: Related Work

 \section{Related Work}

 \paragraph{Vision Transformers.} Vision Transformers are models which adopt the self-attention mechanism ~\cite{transformer} into CV tasks.
 Recent works towards Vision Transformers either follow a hybrid architecture that combines convolution and self-attention~\cite{detr,botnet}, or design a pure self-attention architecture without convolution~\cite{sasa,lrnet}.
 More recently, Dosovitskiy~\etal~\cite{vit} propose a Vision Transformer (ViT) which achieves promising results on ImageNet.
 Since then, a few subsequent works have been proposed to improve ViT from different aspects.
 For example, some works~\cite{t2t,localvit} seek to bring locality into ViT as they find ViT failed to model the important local structures (\eg, edges, lines).
 Another line of works aims to explore deeper architectures~\cite{deepvit, godeeper} by stacking more Transformer blocks.
+Some studies~\cite{glit,AutoFormer} also try to search a well-performed ViT with neural architecture search (NAS).

 There is also a prevailing trend to introduce hierarchical representations into ViT~\cite{hvt,ceit,pvt,swin,cvt,pit,halonet}.
 To do so, these works divide Transformer blocks into several stages and downsample feature maps as the network goes deeper.
 However, high-resolution feature maps in the early stages inevitably result in high computational and memory costs due to the quadratic complexity of the self-attention module.
 Targeting at this problem, Wang~\etal~\cite{pvt} propose to reduce the spatial dimensions of attention's key and value matrices.
 Liu~\etal~\cite{swin} propose to limit self-attention in non-overlapped local windows.
 However, these replacements seek to shrink the global attention maps for efficiency.
 In this paper, we elaborately design the shallow layers with pure MLPs, that are powerful enough to encode local patterns.
 This neat architecture design keeps the capability for modelling global dependencies in the later stages while easing the prohibitively expensive complexity introduced by high-resolution feature maps, especially in the dense prediction tasks.